About Ford Mears

 In 2011 Simon left Ford Mears to start a bespoke furniture design and manufacturing business that he had been developing since university.
 In 2016 Simon decided to close his furniture workshop, stepping away from the manufacture whilst retaining the active company.
 This enabled Simon to return to the family business and follow in his father’s footsteps.
 Since he has brought an injection of youth, an experience of new technologies from a younger generation’s mindset.
 With a notable impact in helping to continue the company with a forward thinking approach.
 Recognizing this the Board of Directors appointed Simon as Director in April 2019.
 He gracefully received the appointment and is looking forward to the prospects and opportunities for the future of the company.

 Ford Mears est. 1989

-In 1990, John’s wife Janet joined the company working at Charles Read & Daughters of Alton, then opening a new Ford Mears office in Frimley.
-The following year, Tony’s wife Sian also joined the company, working at A & W Goddard of Fleet, and in 1997 they expanded further, acquiring Mullard Funerals of Godalming and Egham & Hythe Funeral Directors.
+In 1990, John’s wife Janet joined the company working at Charles Read & Daughters of Alton, in the same year a new Ford Mears office was opened in Frimley.
+The following year, Tony’s wife, Sian joined the company, working at A & W Goddard of Fleet, in 1997 they expanded further, acquiring Mullard Funerals of Godalming and Egham & Hythe Funeral Directors.
 In 1998, they acquired P Boast & Son of Chertsey, whilst also opening a new office in Farnborough.

 Today, Ford Mears continues to provide a caring and professional service to the local communities in which it operates.
 Further investment in the various businesses it has acquired means that Ford Mears branches are able to offer a wider range of services and vehicle options, whilst still providing a personalised service that honours the legacy of the independent, family-run businesses it operates in partnership with.